dracula/tmux/docs/color_theming/tomorrow_night.md

 "
 ```

-Alternatively use the full gruvbox color palette and customise the flags accordingly
+Alternatively use the full tomorrow color palette and customise the flags accordingly

 # Tomorrow Night Color Palette
 ## Tomorrow